Egyptian Yellow Lentil Soup | Recipes | Cook for Your Life

 Directions

-1. In a large saucepan, cover the lentils with 5 cups of stock.
-Add tomato, potato, carrot, and salt and bring to a boil; reduce heat and simmer for 30 minutes, skimming any foam that forms on top.
+1. In a large saucepan, cover the lentils with 5 cups of broth.
+Add tomato, potato, carrot, and salt and bring to a boil; reduce heat and simmer for 20 minutes, skimming any foam that forms on top.

 2. Meanwhile, heat oil in a medium pot over medium-high heat.
 Add the onion and saute for about 2 minutes, then turn the heat to medium-low and cook until golden and caramelized, about 8 minutes.
 The onions should not be burnt.
-Stir in the cumin and turmeric, cook 1 minute.
-Set aside.
+Stir in the cumin and turmeric.
+Cook an additional minute, then set aside.

 3. Remove the lentil mixture from heat and puree using a hand-held immersion blender or in batches in the regular blender.
-Add to the onions and spices along with the 3 cups stock.
-(If you prefer a thicker soup, add less.)
+Add the onions and spices along with the remaining 3 cups broth.
+If you prefer a thicker soup, add less broth.
 Bring soup to a simmer and cook for about 10 minutes, or until thickened.
-Season to taste with salt and pepper.
-Serve immediately, topped with Baked Whole Wheat Pita Chips (optional) and parsley or cilantro.
+Season to taste with pepper.
+Serve immediately, topped with parsley or cilantro.

 Chef Tips

-Before serving, sprtiz the soup with a little lemon to lift the flavors.
+Before serving, sprtiz the soup with a little lemon or lime to lift the flavors.

 Bag and freeze any extra for quick meal another day.